Plumsail/actions/source/flow/how-tos/sharepoint/site-designs-pnp.rst

-How to start a Micrisoft flow with PnP provision from a site design
+How to start Microsoft flow with PnP provision from a site design
 ===========================================================================================================================================

 This article will show how to automatically start a Microsoft flow with PnP provision action from site design.